vukbgit/simplex/README.md

 * make symlinks in the root directory to some shell scripts ([Composer vendor binaries](https://getcomposer.org/doc/articles/vendor-binaries.md))
 * build the folders structure for the local application with some ready draft files

-For details see _Folders and Files Structure_ below
+For details see [Folders and Files Structure](#Folders-and-Files-Structure) below

 ## Post-Installation Jobs ##

-* __/.htaccess__:
+* _config.ini_: local
+  * move __config.draft.ini__ outside of the root directory and save it as __config.ini__
-    * set ENVIRONMENT variable:
+  * open and set values following comments
-        * using `SetEnvIf` directive you can set an enviromental varible name _ENVIRONMENT_ which can be read inside PHP scripts as a constant with `getenv('REDIRECT_ENVIRONMENT')`
-        * value is based on requested domain and the format is:

-            SetEnvIf Host ^domain\.ltd$ ENVIRONMENT=value

-        * _domain\.ltd_ must be replaced by a valid domain name (beware the escaped dot)
-        * _value_ can be either _development_ or _production_ and Simplex expects to have at least one domain mapped to _production_
+  * use this file to store any local information that must be as secret as possible like database credentials, passwords, secret API keys, etc.
+  * optional: simplex bash scripts all include _private/share/packagist/vukbgit/simplex/bin/bootstrap.sh_ which needs to include _config.ini_ so path (absolute or relative to the top level called script) must be provide as:
+    * the PATH_TO_INI_CONFIG environment variable, which you can export as `export PATH_TO_INI_CONFIG=path/to/config.ini`:
+      * temporarily into ssh session
+      * permanently into _user/home/folder/.bashrc_
+    * or passing to the called script the -i option followed by the absolute/relative path to the ini config file, i.e. `simplex-script.sh -i path/to/config.ini`
+* _/.htaccess_:
   * set default redirections, i.e _/backend_ to _/backend/sign-in-form_; in any case either you're going to define a route for the plain domain request or you redirect domain request to a default route (i.e. `RewriteRule ^/?$ /my-default-route [R,L]`); for routes definitiosn see below
-* local __composer__ bash script: if your system has multiple PHP versions installed it can be useful to have a shortcut to use composer with a version different from the system default one; file _private\local\simplex\bin\composer.sh_ is an example containing PHP and Composer path to custom binaries and it can be softlinked into root folder, i.e. `ln -s private/local/simplex/bin/composer.sh composer.sh`
+* __index.php__
 * install __public__ packages:
     * the _public\share\package.json_ file contains some NPM packages for:
         * the whole application: